Wiki-fan/MIPT-all/task-0/readme.txt

-This is readme for task 0
+This is a simple HelloWorld project.